mautic/mautic-documentation/pages/25.Mautic 3 upgrade/02.mautic-3-upgrade-errors/docs.en.md

 ## Error codes

 ### ERR_DATABASE_BACKUP_FAILED
-During the upgrade process, the script makes an attempt to back up your database.
-We make use of the command `mysqldump` in order to execute the backup process.
+During this stage, the script makes an attempt to back up your database.
+The script makes use of the command `mysqldump` in order to execute the backup process.

-If your migration fails in this stage, it is likely that an error was experienced when running the command.
+If an error is encountered in this stage there was a problem running the command, or the process was interrupted for some reason.

 The error message will give you more details about where the problem lies.
 You can find further information in the `upgrade_log.txt` file which is created in the root of your Mautic instance when an upgrade has been attempted.